glic3rinu/passlib/docs/lib/passlib.hash.lmhash.rst

   of XP), and ``cp866`` (used by many Eastern European editions of XP).
-  Complicating matters further, some third-party implementations are known to use encodings such as ``latin-1`` and ``utf-8``, which cause the non-ASCII characters to have different hashes entirely.
+  Complicating matters further, some third-party implementations are known to use encodings such as ``latin-1`` and ``utf-8``, which cause non-ASCII characters to hash in a manner incompatible with the canonical MS Windows implementation.

-  Thus the application must decide which encoding to use, if it wants to provide support for non-ASCII passwords.
+  Thus if an application wishes to provide support for non-ASCII passwords, it must decide which encoding to use.
 Passlib uses ``cp437`` as a default, but this may need to be overridden via ``lmhash.encrypt(secret, encoding="some-other-codec")``.
   All known encodings are ``us-ascii``-compatible, so for ASCII passwords,